-Lodging a complaint can have its problems.
+Lodging a complaint against member(s) of the Victoria Police can be problematic.
 Making statements to investigators about your complaint can be stressful; some people have described the investigation process as hostile and traumatic.

-Also, in rural areas and in some suburbs it can be uncomfortable, and frightening, to be in close proximity to police members about whom one has lodged a complaint.
+Also, in rural areas and in some suburbs it can be uncomfortable and frightening to be in close proximity to the police officers you are complaining about.

 Some police investigators inappropriately excuse police misconduct and focus on the complainant’s actual or suspected wrongdoing.
-(In addition, a small number of unscrupulous police endeavour to harass complainants.
-Such behaviour is itself a disciplinary offence, but that does not stop some police members.)
-While this does not occur in all police investigations, it is certainly true that as serving officers, police members approach the investigation and adjudication of complaints from the perspective of being members of the police force.
-This issue of independence in perspective plays a role in the low substantiation rates of police complaints.
+(In addition, a small number of unscrupulous police officers endeavour to harass complainants.
+Such behaviour is itself a disciplinary offence, but that does not stop some police officers.)
+While this does not occur in all police investigations, it is certainly true that police officers approach the investigation and adjudication of complaints from the perspective of serving members of the police force.
+This lack of independence plays a role in the low substantiation rates of police complaints.

-Two further issues also need to be considered (these are discussed in the following sections):
+Two further issues also need to be considered:

-1 Obtaining evidence of the police member’s misconduct may be difficult.
+1 Obtaining evidence of the police officer’s misconduct can be difficult (see “Problems of proof”).

 2 If charges are laid against you that are related to the incident you are complaining about, you might be better off to delay making the complaint (see “When charges are laid or anticipated”).

 Complaints often arise from incidents in police interview rooms, in police cells, during police raids, and during arrests.
 Often in these situations, there are no witnesses (or no independent or reliable witnesses).
-Sometimes people who are witnesses to (or the victim of) such incidents are intoxicated by alcohol or drugs, are seriously traumatised by what happens, have themselves recently committed a criminal offence, are physically or mentally unwell, or are intellectually disabled.
+Sometimes, the people who are witnesses to (or the victim of) such incidents are intoxicated by alcohol or drugs, are seriously traumatised by the incidents, have themselves recently committed a criminal offence, are physically or mentally unwell, or are intellectually disabled.
 These factors can make using such witnesses to prove allegations of police misconduct more difficult.